ohnotnow/transcopy/Readme.md

 ## What it does

-It will show you a list of torrents (via the Transmission daemon) or a list of arbitrary files.
+It will show you a list of torrents (via the Transmission daemon).
 You can pick some of those and kick off a series of queued background jobs which will copy those files to another directory (eg, a samba share).
 It does them one at a time as doing multiple files at once seems to make my poor rpi wifi fall over.
 It can also send you notification emails when the files have copied.

+It's somewhat of an SPA (single page app) in that it'll show live progress of downloading files, copying status etc. It uses Vue.js to handle most of that.

 ## Installation